A Namekian in Halkeginia

 "Vegeta?"
 Goku asked, his friend's sudden outburst earning an arched brow from the normally jovial saiyan.

-Despite hardly being the closest of friends, Vegeta would at least admit to developing a respect for Piccolo's battle prowess and fighting ability over the years; even then, it was still surprising for Goku to hear his fellow Saiyan say as much, given the Vegeta's normally frank and to-the-point mannerisms.
+Despite hardly being the closest of friends, Vegeta would at least admit to having a respect for Piccolo's battle prowess and fighting ability over the years; even then, it was still surprising for Goku to hear his fellow Saiyan say as much, given the Vegeta's normally frank mannerisms.

 "Look, I'm sure he'll be fine," Goku stated in a reassuring tone, his trademark grin appearing on his lips.
 "This is Piccolo we're talking about, after all – whatever it is, I'm sure he can handle it."